-The behaviour module contains all of the generic functionality reused from one implementation to another.
-Behaviours are provided by OTP as library modules.
+The behavior module contains all of the generic functionality reused from one implementation to another.
+Behaviors are provided by OTP as library modules.
 The callback module is implemented by the application developer.
 It contains all of the specific code for the implementation of that particular process.

-OTP provides five behaviours that cover the majority of all cases.
+OTP provides five behaviors that cover the majority of all cases.
 They are:

-- Generic Server Used to model client/server behaviours - Generic Finite State Machine Used for finite-state machine programming - Generic Event Handler/Manager Used for writing event handlers - Supervisor Used for fault-tolerant supervision trees - Application Used to encapsulate resources and functionality
+Generic server

+Used to model client-server behaviors

+Generic finite state machine Used for FSM programming

+Generic event handler/manager Used for writing event handlers

+Supervisor

+Used for fault-tolerant supervision trees

+Application

+Used to encapsulate resources and functionality

-Generic servers are the most commonly used behaviour.
-They are used to model processes using the client/server architecture, including the examples of the key-value store and the window manager we've already discussed.
+Generic servers are the most commonly used behavior.
+They are used to model processes using the client-server architecture, including the examples of the key-value store and the window manager we've already discussed.

-Generic finite state machine behaviours provide all of the generic constructs needed when working with FSMs.
-Developers commonly use FSMs to implement automated control systems, protocol stacks, and decision making systems.
+Generic FSM behaviors provide all of the generic constructs needed when working with FSMs.
+Developers commonly use FSMs to implement automated control systems, protocol stacks, and decision-making systems.
 The code for the FSMs can be implemented manually or generated by another program.